pgruetter/sdl-docs/docs/getting-started/select-columns.md

 ## Define output object

 Let's use CsvFileDataObject again.
-For the name of the object, let's use int-airports.
+There are numerous other possibilities, such as HiveTableDataObject, SplunkDataObject...
+See [this list](https://github.com/smart-data-lake/smart-data-lake/blob/develop-spark3/docs/Reference.md#data-objects) for an overview.
+We use CsvFileDataObjects in this part of the tutorial for simplicity.

 We're buildiung our Integration Layer of airport data: We are performing a simple Action without any hardcore business logic involved.
+Therefore, let's use int-airports as the name of the object.
 Put this in the existing dataObjects section:

       int-airports {